Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 18: Add Role
 Now that I have a way to get the ID number of the department, I was easily able to set up the role addition.
 Now for adding employees!

+### Commit 19: Is there a manager?
+The prompts ask if there is a manager and then splits into two.
+If there is no manager, it will put the value as "" for null and then take that to an function to add the employee.
+If there is a manager, it will have the user select the manager from a list and then go to the add employee function.